 The Counseling Center schedules first time appointments on a same day basis.
 You can schedule a first appointment by calling us at 217-333-3704 or stopping by the Center which is located on the second floor of the Student Services Building on the corner of Sixth and John streets.
 Our offices open at 7:50 a.m. and we recommend that you call early as our appointments often fill quickly.
 View Making the Initial Appointment for more information.

 Yes.
-We offer Workshops on Request on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
-To request a workshop, please complete this form at least two weeks in advance of when you would like the workshop to be held.
+We offer outreach on a variety of topics ranging from study skills, to avoiding procrastination, to eating disorders and depression.
+To request an outreach, please complete this form at least two weeks in advance of when you would like the workshop to be held.

 The Counseling Center is located on the second floor of the Student Services Building (610 East John Street) on the corner of John Street and Sixth Street.

 All students registered at University of Illinois are eligible for services.
 All registered students pay a mandatory health service fee which covers the cost of services at the Counseling Center.
 There are no additional charges for any of the clinical services offered at the Counseling Center.